slaclab/mps_history/mps_collector/README.md

 The prefix specifies the base directory where the library will be installed.
 Default is usually "/usr/local", which we want to avoid
 2. `make`
 3. `make install`
 Then confirm the lib, and include are installed.
-Ex: `$ ls`
+Ex: `$ cd ../ && ls`
 `include  kafka.tar.gz  lib  librdkafka-2.8.0  share`

 Linking